tjmahr/tjmahr.github.io/_posts/2020-03-04-bayes-theorem-in-three-panels.md

 The *average likelihood*---sometimes called *evidence*---is weird.
 I don't have a script for how to describe it in an intuitive way.
 It's there to make sure the math works out so that the posterior probabilities sum to 1.
-Some presentations of Bayes theorem gloss over it, noting that the posterior is proportion to the likelihood and prior information.
+Some presentations of Bayes' theorem gloss over it, noting that the posterior is proportional to the likelihood and prior information.

 $$